 - Low debt balance may not be worth it: If you can pay off your existing debt in less than a year, the savings from a debt consolidation loan may be too minimal to be worthwhile.

 2. Check Your Credit

 Next, get a copy of your credit reports and review them for accuracy.
-You should also understand your credit scores, because debt consolidation lenders will review your credit reports and scores when deciding whether to approve you for a loan.
-(Familiarize yourself with credit scoring ranges and what is considered a good score; typically, anything above 700 in the FICO® Score model is considered good.)
-Your scores will also help lenders determine what APR you qualify for.
+You should also understand your credit scores because debt consolidation lenders will review your credit reports and scores when deciding whether to approve you for a loan.
+(Familiarize yourself with credit scoring ranges and what is considered a good score.)
+Your scores will also help lenders determine your APR.

 If your score is in the good or excellent range, you probably have a strong chance of getting approved for a personal loan with a low APR.
 But if your credit is in the fair to poor range, it may be a little trickier to consolidate your debts.
-However, there are loans geared to people with less established credit or lower credit scores.
-Just keep in mind that applicants with lower credit scores are often approved for higher interest rates on their new debt, so it's important to pay attention to the rates when you apply.
+However, there are loans geared toward people with less established credit or lower credit scores.
+Just keep in mind that applicants with lower credit scores often receive higher interest rates on their new debt, so it's important to pay attention to the rates when you apply.

 Since a debt consolidation loan is supposed to save you money, it's important to make sure your new interest rate is lower than your existing rates.
 Review all your borrowing options before picking a debt consolidation loan, as some may offer better terms and benefits than others.
 In addition to your own bank, check out other banks and credit unions, as well as Experian's marketplace for a full selection of debt consolidation loans.

 Look at the Lifetime Cost of the Loan

 This calculation will help you understand how much money you can save in interest by using a debt consolidation loan.